-On initial recognition, a financial asset is classified as measured at amortized cost or fair value through other comprehensive income-equity investment.
+On initial recognition, a financial asset is classified as measured at amortized cost.
 Financial assets are not reclassified subsequent to their initial recognition unless the Company changes its business model for managing financial assets, in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in the business model.